Links

 Transport: Select which email transport to use.
 These need to be configured in your project settings.
 Transports will not be available for selection if you haven’t configured them.

-From: Enter the from email address for the emails.
+From: Enter the email address the email will be sent from.

 Reply-To: Email Address: Set a different address the recipient will reply to.